DarrenOfficial/lavalink-list/docs/index.md

 ---
-description: list of free lavalink hosting
+description: list of free lavalink hosting, Lavalink is a standalone audio sending node based on Lavaplayer and JDA-Audio.
+Allows for sending audio without it ever reaching any of your shards.
+It is a great alternative to Youtube API.
 authors:
     - Darren Nathanael
-og_title: lavalink list
+og_title: lavalink list.
 og_image: https://cdn.darrennathanael.com/assets/java.png
 ---